Posthumus Conference 2025 (Nijmegen, 27-28 May)

 Organised by Research Network ‘Routes and Roots in Colonial and Global History’

-Margot Luyckfasseel (University of Antwerp) – Title tba
+Margot Luyckfasseel (University of Antwerp) – Slavery and abolition in Congolese history: beyond colonial clichés

 14:15-16:00 Session 2A – Justice and the law